 composer-latest-airflow-x.yspecifies an image version with the latest Cloud Composer version that automatically expands to

 Version deprecation and support

-- 0-12 months from the release date: Cloud Composer environments running the version are fully supported.
+- 0-12 months from the release date: Cloud Composer environments running these versions are fully supported.

-- 12-18 months from the release date: Cloud Composer environments running the version are unsupported except to notify customers about security issues.
+- 12-18 months from the release date: Cloud Composer environments running these versions are unsupported except to notify customers about security issues.

-- 18+ months from the release date: Cloud Composer environments running the version are unsupported and entirely user managed.
+- 18+ months from the release date: Cloud Composer environments running these versions are unsupported and entirely user managed.

 - See the list of available Cloud Composer versions.